 USA, Featured Documentary, 2014, 74 min

 Directed by Richard Kane (in person)

-On the surface, Imber’s Left Hand doesn’t sound like something airy and lite, yet it is just that.
-Imber’s wife, painter Jill Hoy sums up her husband’s demeanor, and the tone of the documentary, with one line: “The two most important things are love and laughter, and he’s doing a really good job keeping us laughing.”
+On the surface, Imber’s Left Hand doesn’t sound like something airy and light, yet it is just that.
+Imber’s wife, painter Jill Hoy, sums up her husband’s demeanor and the tone of the documentary with one line: “The two most important things are love and laughter, and he’s doing a really good job keeping us laughing.”